 - MATH SQUARES (discoveryeducation) Math Squares fill in the missing numbers using addition, multiplication, subtraction and division… and let’s face it.
 We can all use a little more help with maths!

 - NUMBER BLOCKS (discoveryeducation) Number Blocks fill in the missing numbers; more blank cells = more difficult (I think it’s a maths version of sudoku).

-- HANDWRITING WORKSHEETS (atozteacherstuff) Make your own Handwriting worksheets for your child; each page has up to 17 characters; great for snippets of Bible verses
+- HANDWRITING WORKSHEETS (atozteacherstuff) Make your own Handwriting worksheets for your child; each page has up to 17 characters; great for snippets of Bible verses.

-- WORD SHAPES WORKSHEETS (atozteacherstuff) Make your own printable word shapes worksheets for spelling lists, word wall words, word study, etc. Make a list of up to 12 words; students fill in the boxes choosing the appropriate word from the list.
+- WORD SHAPES WORKSHEETS (atozteacherstuff) Make your own printable word shapes worksheets for spelling lists, wall words, word study, etc. Make a list of up to 12 words; students fill in the boxes choosing the appropriate word from the list.

 EXTRA JAZZ FOR YOUR PUZZLES ~ FOR THE TRULY ADVENTUROUS

 - TEXT BOX Insert a text box on your page to match your theme and age range.
-For a maze for younger kids, it could be as simple as, “Help Tommy the tiger to find his friend.”
+For a maze for younger kids, it could be as simple as, “Help Tommy the tiger find his friend.”

 - RECOLOUR YOUR PUZZLE Optional: Recolour your puzzles using a program like MS Publisher to suit your theme.
 How?
 Simply right click on your puzzle – click ‘format’ – ‘picture’ – ‘recolor’ and choose whatever colour you want.
 Too easy.